-Whether you are shooting a bullet or an arrow, a well-placed shot just behind the shoulder, right at or above the point created by the shoulder, will do devastating damage to both lungs and the heart.
+Whether you are shooting with a rifle or a bow, a shot landed just behind the shoulder, right at or above the point created by the shoulder, will penetrate both lungs and the heart.

 In a perfect situation, this shot enters through or between ribs and exits through the ribs on the opposite side.
 The benefits of this kind of shot are that it minimizes meat damage while at the same time creating a lot of blood loss, which makes for a blood trail that is easy to see and track.

 While some shots provide challenges for the arrow because it may encounter bone, an arrow contacting a rib should be no problem, especially if you have done your homework on hunting arrows.
 The same is true for smaller caliber rifles.

 This shot is considered ethical because it also affords the most margin for error.
 The lungs are a big target, and particularly with a rifle, if you miss forward on the animal you will likely break one or both shoulders.